Giant Pink Slug Facts

 Also, its temperature averages 10 degrees cooler than the plains.

 Thus, it forms a secluded ecozone, known as a sky island.
 These sky islands are popular for an abundance of unique indigenous species of plants, animals, and insects.

 The invertebrate appears by the hundreds on cool, wet, misty mornings.
-During the day, it hides in the detritus at the bases of the trees.
+During the day, however, it hides in the detritus at the bases of the trees.
 Yet at night, it comes out and climbs the tree to feed.